namnt1410/extensions-testing/README.md

-This is home project of sfive tools
+This is home project of sfive tools.
+Add known_hosts